 Breaking Up for the Right Reasons

 Though it may be hard to believe, there are right reasons for breaking up with someone you.
 Sometimes there isn’t even a reason for thinking about breaking up, but you do think about it, and you don’t have to blame yourself for that.
-You might think you’re crazy and feel like therapy would be enlightening, but you realize how much therapy costs and you decide to just find something therapeutic online, like this site.
+You might think you’re crazy and feel like therapy would be enlightening, but you realize how much therapy costs and you decide to just find something therapeutic online.

 Love, and life, is weird.
 But you don’t have to feel bad if you think you want to break up with the nicest guy in the world.
 Let’s consider some reasons why sometimes we need to let go of the people we love.

 - You have different interests and priorities in life.

 You want to stay at home and be cozy when you have free time from work, but he wants to party and have fun with friends.
 It’s important that you think about this because it’s going to be the life you’re going to lead when if you get married or live together.
 If you think he’s not doing his part in trying, perhaps it’s time to tell him it’s not going to be work.

 - The relationship is making you change for the worst.

 There are relationships that encourage you to be your best self, and there are ones that bring out your worst.
 When you become jealous, dominant, and too clingy it takes a toll on your character and draws you to be unkind to others and to yourself.
 When you realize that you’ve changed and the relationship got the better of you, breaking up with the one you love may be necessary.

 Even if you’re going out with the sweetest and most handsome guy in town, there’s something about the relationship that hasn’t kept you secure.
 Perhaps it’s because it has taken too much of your time that you haven’t been out with your friends, or you haven’t even had time for yourself.